sbose78/secure-pipelines-infra/README.md

 ## User guide

-1. Create a new Project.
+1. Login to https://console-openshift-console.apps.gitops1.devcluster.openshift.com/ and Create a new Project.

 2. Create a `Secret` named `my-docker-credentials` with your docker.io credentials